HaavardM/HavissIoT-Server/README.md

 - I have very limited programming experience.
 So please dont be to harsh when my code is bad.. :)
 - The serverside application will be written in java
 - The clients will be written in the language most appropiate for the platform (C/C++, java, etc)
+- Maven will be used for java applications